habedi/learning-terraform/modules/task-01/README.md

+# Task 01 - Single Server on AWS

-This module creates a single server on AWS using Terraform.
-The server is an EC2 instance with a public IP address.
+This Terraform module provisions a single server plus networking resources including a VPC, subnet, and security group.

+## How to Work with the Module

-To run the module, you need to have an AWS account and configure the AWS CLI on your machine.
+To run the module, you need to have an AWS account with the necessary permissions to create the resources.
+You also need to and configure the AWS CLI on your machine to use the account credentials.

 You can run the module by following the steps below: